Padden Creek 24th to 30th Streets Restoration Project

 Phase 1:

-• Restored and enhanced approximately two acres of riparian buffers with native vegetation, including approximately 1.25 acres of wetland and approximately 1.6 acres of floodplain.
+• Restored and enhanced approximately two acres of riparian buffers with native vegetation, including approximately 1.25 acres of wetland and 1.6 acres of floodplain.
+This included the removal of invasive vegetation.
+The enhanced riparian buffers will create shade over time and help filter pollutants from stormwater runoff.

-• Installed approximately 12 large woody debris structures.
+• Installed approximately 12 large woody debris structures that help with the formation of pools that provide habitat for salmon.

 Floodplain enhancement included maximizing floodplain extent and increasing the connectivity between groundwater and surface water.
 Increased connectivity will stabilize stream temperature by minimizing baseflow attenuations.
 Wetland enhancement will decrease stream temperatures through groundwater recharge and the stabilization of baseflow.
 Large woody debris will decrease stream temperatures through enhanced hyporheic exchange, improving the vertical connectivity between groundwater and surface water.
 Phase 1 actions that decrease stream temperature will also increase dissolved oxygen, as they are inversely related.
 Phase 1 also directly increases dissolved oxygen levels through the creation of riffles.